marijnh/Eloquent-JavaScript/02_program_structure.md

 {{index "slash character", "line comment"}}

 A comment is a piece of text that is part of a program but is completely ignored by the computer.
 JavaScript has two ways of writing comments.
-To write a single-line comment, you can use two slash characters (`//`) and then the comment text after it.
+To write a single-line comment, you can use two slash characters (`//`) and then the comment text after it:

 ```{test: no}
 let accountBalance = calculateBalance(account);